TUD-LecturerRes/DevOps-Labs-24/Lecture03-ContinuousIntegration/Azure/Lab1-BasicCIPipeline/README.md

 b.
 Verify that the changes you pushed to GitHub are now in Azure Repos

+## Additional Tips

+- Always ensure your local repository is up to date by running `git pull origin main` before making changes or pushing to avoid conflicts

+- If you encounter issues with the pipeline, check the build logs for error messages.
+These can provide valuable information for troubleshooting

+- Remember that the azure-pipelines.yml file is committed to your GitHub repository when you save the pipeline.
+This is normal and allows version control of your pipeline configuration

+- If you need to make changes to the pipeline later, you can do so by editing the azure-pipelines.yml file either in Azure DevOps or in your GitHub repository

 ## Conclusion

 In this lab, you have successfully set up a basic CI pipeline using GitHub and Azure DevOps.
 You created a simple Python application, established a GitHub repository, configured Azure Pipelines to build your application, and set up synchronization between GitHub and Azure Repos.
+You've also learned how to view build details and artifacts.
 This foundation will serve as a starting point for more complex CI/CD workflows in future labs.